 Interested in Learning More?

-For more information about vocations to our monastery, please contact Prior Peter at email@example.com.
+For more information about vocations to our monastery, please contact our Vocations Director Prior Peter Funk at firstname.lastname@example.org.

 For photos of our way of life, click here for our Instagram page.